 Make a secure donation via Paypal to Harry and Eleanor D. Nelson Vacaville Endowment Fund.

-For the past two years, due to COVID-19 constraints and considerations, SCF had to make changes to our 'normal' Scholarship Fund Cycle and procedures.
-We celebrated the Class of 2020 and 2021 graduates by offering a larger number of Nelson Fund scholarships to eligible applicants.
+For 2020 and 2021, due to COVID-19 constraints and considerations, SCF had to make changes to our 'normal' Scholarship Fund Cycle and procedures.
+We celebrated the graduating Class of 2020 and 2021 by offering a larger number of Nelson Fund scholarships to eligible applicants.
 SCF was not able to provide 4-year automatically renewable Harry and Eleanor D. Nelson scholarships to the class of 2020 or 2021 recipients.
 The Briggs, Powell, and Harry and Eleanor D. Nelson Scholarships were awarded at $2,500 each; all 2020 and 2021 recipients who meet the annual renewal requirements are eligible to re-apply for additional scholarship payments of $2,500 annually (through 2024).

 Originally named “Vacaville Community Foundation” by Harry and Eleanor D. Nelson in 1967, this fund focused on benefitting Vacaville residents.
 Technically not a “community foundation,” but a private foundation, the Nelsons promoted education through the granting of scholarships to seniors in Vacaville high schools for college and postgraduate study.
 The secondary purpose was, and still is to promote public recreation, preservation of the environment, and preservation of historical records and relics.

 In 2008, this private foundation dissolved and moved the assets to a new endowed scholarship fund at the Solano Community Foundation.
 SCF is now the successor and administrator of The Harry and Eleanor D. Nelson Vacaville Endowment Fund and their scholarship program.